Remote Course Facilitators

 RCFs will be matched with instructors by the Graduate College based on their survey responses, including eligibility, availability, listed experience and skills with specific remote teaching and learning tools and technologies, and willingness to learn and support faculty and students in the remote teaching and learning environment.
 We often attempt to match RCFs and instructors in the same College/School/department/program, if possible.
 Although, it important to note that prior knowledge of the academic area is NOT required.
 The Graduate College may also consult with the Associate Dean(s) for Graduate Studies or graduate leadership within the College/School/department/program to assist with the matching process.

 A successful instructor/RCF relationship starts with clearly defines roles and expectations and continues with regular communication and check-ins throughout the term.
+It is recommended that you identify a way to communicate with your RCF outside of the live, synchronous class session or email, such as by exchanging phone numbers or chat information in the case of last-minute changes or emergencies.
 The Graduate College will provide recommendations for how to establish the instructor/RCF relationship when a match is made.
 If at any point the arrangement is not working out for either the instructor or the RCF, we encourage outreach to the Graduate College.

 Can an instructor request a specific RCF?

 Yes.
 If instructors have a preference for a specific graduate student RCF, such as if they have worked with that RCF in a prior term, they may indicate this in their request.
-Matching with a specific RCF is contingent upon that RCF's eligibility, availability and listed skills and experience.
+Matching with a specific RCF is contingent upon that RCF's eligibility, availability, willingness to serve and listed skills and experience.

 When does the RCF begin and end their service?

 The Graduate College attempts to match RCFs with instructors with enough time for them to meet virtually to establish roles and expectations prior to start of the term, depending on when a request is received.
+Faculty who submit their requests early can expect a response at least a week prior to the start of classes.
 RCFs should begin their service on or after the first day of classes in the term of service and should conclude their service either prior to or on the last day of term examinations.
 RCFs should not be expected to serve a significant amount of hours before or after the term of service, including meetings to establish the working relationship.

 Should the RCF report to campus for hybrid class sessions that meet in person/face-to-face?